bahrus/xtal-fragment/README.md

 **NB:**  This component may not play well with other rendering libraries.
 For a rendering library to be compatible with this component, it must:

 1. Move the fragment owned by the xtal-fragment instance via newDestination.appendChild($0.extractContents()) where $0 is the instance of xtal-fragment.
-2. Skip over the owned siblings when updating the DOM, via $0.nextUnownedSibling where $0 is the instance of xtal-fragment.
+2. Skip over the owned siblings when updating the DOM, via $0.nextUnownedSibling where $0 is the instance of xtal-fragment (unless the renderer is aware of the contents of the template xtal-fragment is copying from).

 ## Vague Larger Problem Statement